saz/puppet-sudo/README.md

 * content: string, default: undef
 * source: string, default: undef
 * sudo_config_dir: string, default: OS specific.
 Set sudo_config_dir, if platform is not supported.

-# Show some love
-If you find this module useful, send some bitcoins to 1Na3YFUmdxKxJLiuRXQYJU2kiNqA3KY2j9